-Carb-to-protein ratio: There’s a lot of confusion about what best boosts recovery from a workout.
+There’s a lot of confusion about what best boosts recovery from a workout when it comes to getting the right carb-to-protein ratio down.
 Most of us understand that carbohydrates and protein, along with fat, are central to recovery.
 We need them to replenish energy, build up our bodies, and continue boosting performance.
 But we can still be left wondering whether what we’re eating is enough to refuel and repair the muscles that just took a Captain Marvel–sized pounding in our workout.

 After all, science has been doling out a lot of mixed messages relating to macronutrients over the decades.
 Back in the ’70s, we were advised to step away from fat.
 The belief was that all fat caused weight gain, and that it also reduced the benefits of protein and carb consumption after a workout.

 In addition, not too long ago, word was that a sports drinks supplemented with sugars and electrolytes were the ideal post workout supplements to replace fluids and boost blood sugar levels.
 This makes sense if you’re training double days or getting in shape for a major race or sporting event.
 But recovering after a chatty 45-minute barre class?
 Not so much.

 And of course, the recent demon in our midst has become carbohydrates—blamed for all health ills from weight gain to energy loss to uncontrollable 3 a.m. doughnut cravings.
 But don’t we need it along with protein to restore glycogen and so increase or maintain muscle tissue?
 Is it any wonder that our heads are in a spin as to what post workout nutrition we need?

 “What we must understand before anything else,” says Anne L’Heureux, head of Spartan Nutrition and a registered dietitian nutritionist as well as a Spartan SGX coach, “Is that none of the macronutrients—carbohydrates, proteins, and fats—are inherently the enemy.”